ISeeBugsEverywhere/LinuxOscilloscope/README.md

 # FUN
 LO can save data directly into USB flash drive, attached to an oscilloscope itself.
 For Rigol, LO simulates key-press:
+(It supports just lower case letters.
+Upper case letters are not implemented yet)

 ![RIGOL](GUI/rigol.gif)